Azure Blob storage: hot, cool, and archive access tiers

 How much data can I store in the hot, cool, and archive tiers?

 Data storage along with other limits are set at the account level and not per access tier.
 You can choose to use all of your limit in one tier or across all three tiers.
-For more information, see Azure Storage scalability and performance targets.
+For more information, see Scalability and performance targets for standard storage accounts.

 Evaluate hot, cool, and archive in GPv2 and Blob storage accounts